-Your landlord or agent must give you the government’s ‘How to Rent’ booklet when you move in, and then again when you sign a new tenancy.
+Your landlord or agent must give you the latest copy of the government’s ‘How to Rent’ booklet when you move in, and then again when you sign a new tenancy.

-The government’s guide serves as a helpful checklist for anyone searching for a house or flat to rent in England.
+The government’s How to rentguide serves as a helpful checklist for anyone searching for a house or flat to rent in England.
 It offers useful advice to guide you through every step of the letting process.
 It is regularly updated.
-You can access the latest versions online.
+You can access the latest version on the government website.

 What if your landlord or agent does not give you the ‘How to Rent’ booklet?

-If your landlord does not give you the latest copy of the booklet when your tenancy is started or renewed, they are not allowed to give you notice to leave in the normal way.
+If your landlord does not give you the latest copy of the booklet when your tenancy is started or renewed, they are not allowed to give you Notice Requiring Possession under section 21 Housing Act 1988.
 This means it is much harder for a landlord to evict you and you have in effect a much more secure tenancy.